rjkviegas/skills-workshops/week-2/oop_2/README.md

 Given that users will interact with the program via `irb`, your job is to implement the following features. **Implement them first in `/terrible`, then in `/great`, and compare the experiences of developing in each.**

+**You must use the idioms and styles of the program you have been given.**

 ```
 As a user
 So I can be shouty